 Welcome To Lauriededwardswriter.com!

-Laurie Edwards is a writer and writing consultant whose work has appeared in the New York Times, Boston Globe, Boston Globe Magazine, Glamour, and many online and print outlets.
-Her first book, Life Disrupted: Getting Real About Chronic Illness in Your Twenties and Thirties, was named one of 2008’s Best Consumer Health Books by Library Journal, and Publisher’s Weekly called her “wise, generous, and a terrific storyteller.”
+Laurie Edwards is a writer and writing consultant whose work has appeared in the New York Times, Boston Globe, Boston Globe Magazine, NPR, and many online and print outlets.
+Her first book, Life Disrupted, was named one of 2008’s Best Consumer Health Books by Library Journal, and Publisher’s Weekly called her “wise, generous, and a terrific storyteller.”

-She’s a lifelong patient, and first began writing about chronic illness in young adults in 2006 for her blog, A Chronic Dose.
-As an advocate, writer, and speaker for patients with chronic illness, she believes foremost that the many universals of life with illness transcend specific symptoms and diagnoses.
+She first began writing about chronic illness in young adults in 2006 for her blog, A Chronic Dose.

-She teaches writing for the health sciences at Northeastern University, and lives outside Boston, MA.
+She teaches writing at Northeastern University and is the Director of the Writing in the Disciplines program.
+She lives outside Boston, MA.